skycakjustin/eurisko-us.github.io/_pages/resources.md

 ## [<center>Collaboration Policy</center>](#collaboration-policy)

 <div style="width:100%; max-width:800px; margin:auto">
   In general, you are free to get help from others on assignments.
 However, you are not allowed to copy (i.e. plagiarize) others' code.

-(If you copy code and then change the variable names, it's still plagiarism.)
-If I catch copied code, there will be consequences.
+  Note: if you copy code and then change the variable names, it still counts as plagiarism.
 </div>

 ## [<center>Coding Commandments</center>](#coding-commandments)